Thimarafushi: Services

 The people of Thimarafushi collect rainwater for their daily consumption.
 There are 39 public rainwater tanks and 325 private rainwater tanks located in the island.

 The sewerage system in the island is not connected to the sea, which lowers the chances of polluting the sea water surrounding the island.
 According to recorded statistics as of June 2006, the number of houses with toilets was 298.
 The number of houses with water pumps was 171.

 Healthcare

 According to the information as of April 2016, it was recorded that the island has one health centre, which is owned by the government, employing two doctors, eleven nurses, two community health workers, two family health workers, twenty administrative staff and one midwife.
 Thimarafushi also has two pharmacists and one public private pharmacy.
 The standards of western medicine are considered good in the island.

 Sport

 In Thimarafushi there is a youth centre which provides many indoor games, like table tennis, billiard, badminton, and futsal.
 It's not for school students after 6pm.
 There is a bashi court for women, and a volley court for males and females. and a new basketball court is to be opened.
+Thimarafushi is famous for its Football and futsal.
+One of the best in the Maldives.